jffuller8/final_project_user_management/SECURITY.md

 - Tests for email verification token expiration

 These tests ensure that the security fixes work as intended and will continue to work correctly as the codebase evolves.

+## Additional Security Considerations for User Profile Management

+The new User Profile Management feature has been implemented with the following security considerations:

+1. **Input Validation**: All profile fields are validated using Pydantic schemas to prevent malicious data.
+2. **Authorization Controls**: Users can only view and edit their own profiles, unless they have admin privileges.
+3. **Role-Based Access Control**: Only administrators can change a user's professional status.
+4. **Audit Trail**: Professional status changes are timestamped for accountability.
+5. **Data Minimization**: APIs only return and accept necessary profile data.